 Electrical Safety in Residential Properties

-From 1 April 2021, all tenants of residential properties must be given an electrical safety report.
-This must be based on an inspection by a qualified person that took place within the last 3 years because the electrical installations must meet the safety standards set out in the 2018 edition of the IET Wiring Regulations.
-This must be repeated every 5 years and the reports provided to the tenant.
-A new tenancy cannot begin until the inspection has been carried out and a valid Report is in place.
-There are hefty penalties that may be imposed by the local authority for failing to do this.
+For all new tenancies created from 1 July 2020 it has been a legal requirement to have an electrical safety inspection carried out by a qualified person and a copy of the report given to the Tenant before they move in.
+For tenancies that existed before 1 July 2020, Landlords must now ensure that an electrical safety inspection is carried out and the report given to the Tenant no later than 1 April 2021.
+The inspection must comply with the safety standards set out in the 2018 edition of the IET Wiring Regulations.
+This must be repeated every 5 years and the reports provided to the Tenant each time.
+A new tenancy should not begin until this has been complied with.
+There are hefty penalties that may be imposed on Landlords by their Council for failing to do this.

-On 4 May 2021 the Debt Respite Scheme (breathing space) will come into force.
-This will be open to tenants and if they qualify and enter a breathing space, creditors (including landlords) are not allowed to contact them directly to chase for rent arrears or take any enforcement action to recover the debt including possession.
-The breathing space will provide the tenant with a 2-month moratorium in order to try and resolve their debt issues.
+On 4 May 2021 the Debt Respite Scheme (Breathing Space) will come into force.
+If they qualify, this puts a hold on all debt chasing and will be open to people in debt who want to try and come up with a payment plan without the pressure of creditors chasing them.
+This will include landlords pursuing Tenants in a Breathing Space.
+Landlords will not be allowed to contact Tenants direct to discuss or demand rent arrears or take any enforcement action to recover the debt, including possession.
+The Breathing Space will provide the debtor with a 2 month moratorium in order to try and resolve their debt issues.
 They are being encouraged to pay rent in this time.

-Where there is a joint tenancy, if one of the tenants enters into a breathing space, then that will place a moratorium on the debts for the whole tenancy.
-Section 21 Notices may continue to be served on someone in a breathing space and Section 8 Notices may continue to be served as long as they are not in relation to rent arrears.
-Where there is a guarantor on a tenancy, you are not prevented from contacting them while a tenant is in a breathing space.
+Where there is a joint tenancy, if one of the Tenants enters into a Breathing Space, then that will place a moratorium on the debts for all of the tenants.
+Section 21 Notices may continue to be served on someone in a Breathing Space and Section 8 Notices may continue to be served as long as they are not in relation to rent arrears.
+Where there is a Guarantor on a tenancy, you are not prevented from contacting them while a Tenant is in a Breathing Space.

 View our landlord and tenant services here.